telerik/reporting-docs/getting-started/installation/adding-private-nuget-feed.md

 # Adding the Telerik Private NuGet Feed to Visual Studio

-> The legacy https://nuget.telerik.com/nuget server will be deprecated.
-Make sure to switch to the new https://nuget.telerik.com/v3/index.json server, which is faster, lighter, and reduces the number of requests from your NuGet client.
+> The legacy https://nuget.telerik.com/nuget server is now deprecated.
+Make sure you are using the new https://nuget.telerik.com/v3/index.json server, which is faster, lighter, and reduces the number of requests from your NuGet client.

-Telerik provides NuGet packages from private NuGet feed.
-The article elaborates on how to add the Telerik NuGet feed to the Visual Studio NuGet package manager.
+Telerik provides NuGet packages from the private Telerik NuGet feed which you can add to the Visual Studio NuGet package manager.

 ## Prerequisites

-* Visual Studio 2010 or newer.
+* Visual Studio 2010 or later.

-* Valid Telerik Reporting trial or paid license.
+* Valid Telerik Reporting trial or commercial license.

 ## Setup

 1. Open Visual Studio.

-1. Go to __Tools__ > __NuGet Package Manager__ > __Package Manager Settings__, select __Package Manager Sources__ and then click the __+__ button.
+1. Go to __Tools__ > __NuGet Package Manager__ > __Package Manager Settings__, select __Package Manager Sources__ and click the __+__ button.

-1. Choose feed __Name__, set the feed __URL__ to: __https://nuget.telerik.com/v3/index.json__ and click __OK__.
+1. Choose the feed __Name__ and set the feed __URL__ to __https://nuget.telerik.com/v3/index.json__.
+Click __OK__.

-	>caption Figure 1: Visual Studio NuGet Package Manager and Telerik NuGet Feed:
+	>caption The Visual Studio NuGet Package Manager and the Telerik NuGet Feed

 	![nuged feed](images/nuged-feed-in-npm.png)